agupta-git/cloudera_metadata/README.md

-# Metadata in Cloudera's data warehouse
+# Metadata in Cloudera data warehouses

 ## Overview
 Purpose of this article is to explain a few ways to access metadata of data objects in Cloudera's Hive & Impala data warehouses.